The Cicho\'n Diagram for Degrees of Relative Constructibility: Separations in the -Cicho n Diagram

 \section{Separations in the $\leq_W$-Cicho\'n Diagram}

 From now on fix an inner model $W$.
 I work in the language of set theory with an extra predicate for $W$ and the theory ZFC($W$), that is ZFC with replacement and comprehension holding for formulas containing $W$.
 I view $W=L$ as a central case but it turns out that the analysis works out the same for arbitrary $W$.
+In this section I will be primarily concerned with separations in the diagram, that is forcing to make the inclusions described above proper for the $\leq_W$ reduction concept.

-Before presenting the full $\leq_W$-Cicho\'n diagram, let me state clearly what the unbounding and dominating sets are for the combinatorial relations defined in the last section for $\leq_W$. \begin{enumerate} \item $\mathcal B(\in^*)$ is the set of reals $x$ such that there is a slalom $\sigma \in W[x]$ that eventually captures all reals in $W$. \item $\mathcal B(\leq^*)$ is the set of reals $x$ such that there is a real $y \in W[x]$ that eventually dominates all reals in $W$.
-These are sometimes called {\em dominating reals} (for $W$). \item $\mathcal B(\neq^*)$ is the set of reals $x$ such that there is a real $y \in W[x]$ that is eventually different from all reals in $W$.
-These are sometimes called {\em eventually different reals} (for $W$). \item $\mathcal D(\in^*)$ is the set of reals $x$ such that there is a real $y \in W[x]$ that is not eventually captured by any slalom in $W$. \item $\mathcal D(\leq^*)$ is the set of reals $x$ such that there is a real $y \in W[x]$ that is not eventually dominated by any real in $W$.
-These are sometimes called {\em unbounded reals} (for $W$). \item $\mathcal D(\neq^*)$ is the set of reals $x$ such that there is a real $y \in W[x]$ that is equal infinitely often to every real in $W$.
-These are sometimes called {\em infinitely-often-equal reals} (for $W$). \end{enumerate}
+Note that all of the implications discussed in the previous section hold when in the case of the $\leq_W$ reduction concept.
+For reference, let me state clearly what the unbounding and dominating sets are for the combinatorial relations defined in the last section for $\leq_W$. \begin{enumerate} \item $\mathcal B(\in^*)$ is the set of reals $x$ such that there is a slalom $\sigma \in W[x]$ that eventually captures all reals in $W$. \item $\mathcal B(\leq^*)$ is the set of reals $x$ such that there is a real $y \in W[x]$ that eventually dominates all reals in $W$.
+Such $y$ are called {\em dominating reals} (for $W$). \item $\mathcal B(\neq^*)$ is the set of reals $x$ such that there is a real $y \in W[x]$ that is eventually different from all reals in $W$.
+Such $y$ are called {\em eventually different reals} (for $W$). \item $\mathcal D(\in^*)$ is the set of reals $x$ such that there is a real $y \in W[x]$ that is not eventually captured by any slalom in $W$. \item $\mathcal D(\leq^*)$ is the set of reals $x$ such that there is a real $y \in W[x]$ that is not eventually dominated by any real in $W$.
+Such $y$ are called {\em unbounded reals} (for $W$). \item $\mathcal D(\neq^*)$ is the set of reals $x$ such that there is a real $y \in W[x]$ that is equal infinitely often to every real in $W$.
+Such $y$ are called {\em infinitely-often-equal reals} (for $W$). \end{enumerate}